 The 4 Best Alternatives to Mineral Wool Insulation

 If you’re looking to minimize the carbon footprint of your insulation and are concerned about the emissions of mineral wool manufacturing, there’s no need to worry.
 There are a ton of alternatives that perform just as well in all the relevant metrics, yet aren’t nearly as harmful to the environment.

 1. Sheep’s Wool

 Unlike mineral wool, sheep’s wool is made from the actual wool of sheep.
-It is soft, thick, and makes an excellent choice for insulating your home.
+It is soft, and thick, and makes an excellent choice for insulating your home.
 Sheep’s wool is made by shredding the wool of sheep and compressing it into thick mats that can be cut to size.
 It comes in batts which are easily stuffed into wall cavities during installation.

 Sheep’s wool is naturally resistant to moisture and will even absorb and release moisture into the air as the humidity in the home changes.
 It’s also naturally mold-resistant and fire-retardent too.
 The downside of sheep’s wool is that it’s more expensive than most other insulation options.
-Sheeps wool insulation also comes with a carbon footprint from raising sheep.
+Sheep wool insulation also comes with a carbon footprint from raising sheep.

 Cotton insulation is made by shredding up recycled cotton, like old pairs of blue jeans and other cotton clothing.
 The cotton is shredded and compressed into batts for installation.

 Cotton is flammable by nature, so borate is added during the process to make it flame-retardant.
 This lowers the eco-friendliness of cotton a bit, but it’s still technically recyclable.